27 Business Analyst (BA) CV Samples for 2026

 Why this CV works

-• Consider the brilliance of including a phrase like “analysed SQL queries for performance optimisation, reducing query execution times by 49% and enhancing database performance for over 1,084 users” in your SQL business analyst CV.
-It’s the kind of evidence that not only proves your expertise but translates your technical achievements into clear business value.
+• Include a phrase like “analyzed SQL queries for performance optimization, cutting query execution times by 49% and boosting database performance for over 1,084 users”.
+It’s the kind of evidence that proves your prowess and translates your technical achievements into clear business value.

 Business Continuity Analyst CV